(in Polish) International Economic Law 1155-12-E21-0-IEL

 I. Analysis of the legal foundations of the international economy (term and evolution of international economic law, international law and international economic governance, globalization perspective).

 II.
-Fundamental principles of international economic law.
+Fundamental principles, subjects and sources of international economic law.

 III.
 Institutional structure of international economic law.
 GATT and WTO law.